Crossway ESV Study Bible Personal Size Bible Review

 Buy from Amazon

 Photography by hannah C brown

-Crossway provided this Bible free for review.
-I was not required to give a positive review – only an honest review.
+Crossway provided this Bible in exchange for an honest review.
+I was not required to give a positive review.
 My opinions are my own.